Four BREAKAWAY game animated characters

 BREAKAWAY Facilitator’s Guide

-In addition to the free mobile game, a premium and packaged facilitators guide is available.
-Intended for educators, coaches, and others who work with youth aged 8-15 in both school and non-school settings to navigate the game in a group environment allowing youth to reflect on their experiences.
-The facilitator’s guide includes: group physical activities, discussion questions, activity sheets ranging from word searches to creating rap lyrics to comic strips, and game screenshots that identify both positive and negative moments in the game related to the issues.
+In addition to the free mobile game, a premium and packaged facilitators guide was available.
+Intended for educators, coaches, and others who worked with youth aged 8-15 in both school and non-school settings to navigate the game in a group environment allowing youth to reflect on their experiences.
+The facilitator’s guide included: group physical activities, discussion questions, activity sheets ranging from word searches to creating rap lyrics to comic strips, and game screenshots that identified both positive and negative moments in the game related to the issues.

 Funded By: